Two Hands: restoring trust in food

 Modern living has led to a disconnect between humans and the systems that provide our food.
 And this is coming at a cost.
 In 2009, the swine flu pandemic – responsible for more than 17,000 deaths worldwide – was found to have originated in pigs from Central America.
 In 2013, bird flu was transmitted from chickens to humans at a wet market.
 Now, in 2020, we’re faced with COVID-19, which is said to have originated at a seafood market in China.

-Pandemics aside, food fraud has become a massive global issue – bigger than the heroin trade and arms trafficking combined.
+Pandemics aside, food fraud has become a massive global issue.
+It’s bigger than the heroin trade and arms trafficking combined.
 In the meantime, our fishers and farmers have become invisible, while middlemen get rich on their sweat and toil.

-Enter a virtual knight in shining armour: Two Hands – an Australian start-up that’s on a mission to restore trust and connection between fishers, farmers, chefs and end consumers on a global scale, turning the entire live food supply chain on its head.
+Enter a virtual knight in shining armour.
+Two Hands aims to restore trust and connection between fishers, farmers, chefs and diners, turning the live food supply chain on its head.

-Two Hands founder and Managing Director Greg McLardie first saw problems in the global lobster industry three years ago, with supply chain inefficiencies causing Australian Southern Rock Lobsters to be handled upwards of 10 times, while fishers were being marginalised by profit-hungry middlemen.
+Two Hands founder and Managing Director Greg McLardie first saw problems in the global lobster industry three years ago.
+Supply chain inefficiencies were causing Australian southern rock lobsters to be handled upwards of 10 times.
+Meanwhile, fishers were being marginalised by profit-hungry middlemen.